By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A further concern is that people who buy their drugs in head shops are consuming an ever-increasing number of synthetic chemicals.
 The belief here, especially among teens is that since they are being sold legally they are safe or relatively safe.
 Most young people have no sense of the amount of risk they are taking by using these products.

 Adding to their popularity is the belief, not always correctly, that these products will not show on a drug test and therefore are not going to cause any problems.

 Among the reported symptoms of high levels of synthetic cannabinoids are agitation, excess sweating, and inability to speak.

-The sale and use of synthetic recreational drugs, both bath salts, and synthetic marijuana, is an evolving problem which is currently poorly recognized or treated.
+The sale and use of synthetic recreational drugs, both bath salts, and synthetic marijuana, is an evolving problem that is currently poorly recognized or treated.